Loader

 The diagnosis of hematemesis begins with a thorough history and physical examination.
 Your healthcare provider will ask about your symptoms and medical history.
 They will also perform a physical exam looking for signs of blood loss such as pale skin, low blood pressure, and a rapid heart rate.

 Laboratory tests may also be ordered to help diagnose hematemesis.
-These tests may include a complete blood count (CBC), clotting studies, stool sample for occult blood test, upper GI series, endoscopy, or angiography.
+These tests may include a complete blood count (CBC), clotting studies, stool samples for occult blood tests, upper GI series, endoscopy, or angiography.
 A CBC measures the levels of red blood cells, white blood cells & etc.

 Treatment for Vomiting Blood